-Sometimes mistaken for a Russian blue, the nebelung shares that breed's long, solid blue coat and approximate size.
-Indeed, though a genetically separate breed, the Russian blue is still an acceptable outcross for pedigreed nebelungs.
+Sometimes mistaken for a Russian blue, the nebelung shares that breed's solid blue coat and approximate size.
+And while they are a genetically separate breed, the Russian blue is still an acceptable outcross for pedigreed nebelungs.

-Created in the United States in the 1980s, the nebelung is a rare breed that has become prized for its long, soft coat and understated, mild-mannered personality.
+Created in the United States in the 1980s, the nebelung is a rare cat breed that has become prized for her long, soft coat and understated, mild-mannered personality.

 Nebelungs have long, graceful necks and torsos, with a modified wedge-shaped head and medium-sized ears.
 Their almond-shaped eyes are almost always a vivid green, though some examples of yellow-green eyes exist as well.

 The nebelung's coat is medium-long and very soft.
-Coming in a single color, blue, the coat is usually silver-tipped, especially around the head and neck, giving them a slightly shimmery appearance.
+Coming in a single color—blue—the coat is usually silver-tipped, especially around the head and neck, giving her a slightly shimmery appearance.
 Nebelungs have a thicker tuft of hair ringing their necks, which is more pronounced in males.
 The fur on their tails is longer than that on their bodies, and males and females both have tufted fur between their toes.

-The nebelung can be an excellent pet for seniors, thanks in large part to his relatively subdued, easygoing personalities.
+The nebelung can be an excellent pet for seniors, thanks in large part to her relatively subdued, easygoing personality.
 They are quite capable of entertaining themselves and will engage in play throughout the day, but these are cats that are more than happy to sit quietly near their favorite humans or on an available lap.

-Nebelungs are not highly social cats, and visitors to the house may not ever see them, depending on how they're feeling on a given day, but they bond strongly with their family units and are happy to follow their human companions around the house or even ride on a shoulder as you walk.
+Nebelungs are not highly social cats, and visitors to the house may not ever see them, depending on how they're feeling on a given day.
+Krieger says nebelungs can be stressed by change, and adults can take a while to adjust to new environments and people.
+But they bond strongly with their family units and are happy to follow their human companions around the house or even ride on a shoulder as you walk.

 The nebelung is a breed that thrives on routine.
-They appreciate having things in the same place, at the same time each day, particularly feedings.
-Any changes to their environment or living situation can cause some short-term stress as they take their time to adapt.
+She appreciates having things in the same place and at the same time each day, particularly feedings.
+Any changes to her environment or living situation can cause some short-term stress as she takes her time to adapt.

-Happy to be lap cats, nebelungs require very little in the way of special living circumstances.
-They do well in a variety of temperatures and don’t have a high degree of exercise demands.
-Once again, however, they do their very best in stable, structured environments.
-If you're a person who has a set routine every day, the nebelung will fit into your life very well.
+Happy to be lap cats, nebelungs do best in a quiet environment, Krieger says.
+Because these kitties desire stable, structured environments, if you're a person who has a set routine every day, the nebelung will fit into your life very well.

 The nebelung's longer coat will require fairly frequent brushings, probably two to three times a week, to stay looking neat and clean.
-They are fairly regular shedders, so folks with dander allergies are going to opt for a different breed.
-As you're brushing, keep an extra eye on their ears, making sure they're clean and free of debris, to avoid ear infections.
+These cats are fairly regular shedders, so folks with dander allergies need to opt for a different breed.
+As you're brushing, keep an extra eye on their ears, making sure they're clean and free of debris to avoid ear infections.

-In 1984, a long-haired blue kitten was born in a litter raised by breeder Cora Cobb of Colorado.
-The litter parents were a female domestic shorthair and a male long-hair that resembled a black Angora.
+In 1984, a long-haired blue kitten was born in a litter raised by breeder Cora Cobb of Colorado, according to the American Cat Fanciers Association.
+The litter parents were a black female domestic shorthair and a male cat that resembled a Russian blue.
 The kitten, named Siegfried, was the only blue longhair in the litter.
-The following year, that same pairing produced a second blue longhair: a female Cobb named Brunhilde.
+The following year, that same pairing produced a second blue longhair: a female that Cobb named Brunhilde.
 It was those two kittens who became the basis for the nebelung breed.